EncoreTechnologies/stackstorm-tutorial/doc/04_workflows.md

 We're going to be using Mistral for this example.

 In our workflow we want to call `tutorial.nasa_apod` to retrieve our image URL.
-Next we'll post this as a message to twitter using `twitter.update_status`.
+Next we'll post this as a message to twitter, with picture attached, using the `twitter.update_status` action.

 **Note** The name of the workflow within the workflow file, **MUST** be the same as the name of the StackStorm `pack.action`:

-`/opt/stackstorm/packs/tutorial/actions/workflows/nasa_apod_twitter_post.yaml`
+Edit `/opt/stackstorm/packs/tutorial/actions/workflows/nasa_apod_twitter_post.yaml`

 Content: